Gianfranco Folena: Biography

 Born in Savigliano in Piedmont in 1920, from a Tuscan family.
 He attended the Scuola Normale Superiore in Pisa along with Giorgio Pasquali.
 After his involvement in the war and imprisonment in India, he graduated in Florence, with Bruno Migliorini.
-He had held the chair of Romance Philology and then of History of the Italian Language at the University of Padua until the end of his teaching activity in 1990.
+He held the chair of Romance Philology and then of History of the Italian Language at the University of Padua until the end of his teaching activity in 1990.